MINI Paceman (2013-2016) Review

 The options list was long.
 It’s worth searching the classifieds for desirable extras such as xenon headlights, parking sensors and MINI navigation with the central colour screen.
 An electrically operated glass roof was also available.

-MINI offered the MINI Paceman in a choice of eight colours and one of them was unique to the model: Starlight Blue.
+MINI offered the MINI Paceman in a choice of eight colours, and one was unique to the model: Starlight Blue.

 Ask the heycar experts: common questions